bvn13/JavaLessons/springboot2-request-logger/README.md

 }
 ```

-... and then set uo logging level into [`logback-spring.xml`](./src/main/resources/logback-spring.xml) located into `resources` or providing it externally ...
+... and then set up logging level into [`logback-spring.xml`](./src/main/resources/logback-spring.xml) located into `resources` or providing it externally ...

 ```xml
 <logger name="org.springframework.web.filter.CommonsRequestLoggingFilter">